eurostat/Smartdata4MNEs/Task 2/README.md

 The Golden Copy needed in Step 1can be downloaded directly from GLEIF: https://www.gleif.org/en/lei-data/gleif-golden-copy/download-the-golden-copy

-A "sample" output can be found in the appropriate folder.
+A "sample" output can be found in each appropriate folder.